 3. The quality of the blades

-Titanium, stainless steel, and ceramic blades provide the cleanest and most even cut.
+Titanium, stainless steel, and ceramic blades usually provide the cleanest and most even cut.
 They’re also the most durable and long-lasting.

 3. Is this going to an “all-in-one” trimmer?